MicrosoftLearning/PL-7002-Create-and-Manage-Automated-Processes-by-using-Power-Automate/Instructions/Labs/LAB[PL-7002]_M01L01_Create_flows.md

 1. Select the **Home** tab from the left-side menu.

-1. Under **Let's automate something.
-What should it do?** enter `Every day send me an email with the daily summary from MSN Weather`
+1. Under **Create your automation with Copilot** enter `Every day send me an email with the daily summary from MSN Weather`

     ![Screenshot of copilot prompt.](../media/copilot-prompt.png)